Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Introduction

 The rest of the paper is organized as follows.
-Section II presents the system model.
-Section III formulates the Stackelberg game for joint energy trading and time scheduling, and two iterative algorithms are provided in Section IV to find the Stackelberg equilibrium.
-Section V conducts simulations to validate the theoretical derivations.
-Finally, Section VI concludes the paper.
+Section~\ref{section:system_model} presents the system model.
+Section~\ref{section:EnergyTrading} formulates the Stackelberg game for joint energy trading and time scheduling.
+Two iterative algorithms are then proposed in Section~\ref{section:IterativeAlgorithms} to find the local SE.
+The efficiency of \textit{Stackelberg game} is next analyzed in Section~\ref{section:Efficiency_SE}.
+We conduct and discuss simulations in Section~\ref{section:NumericalResults} to validate the theoretical derivations.
+Finally, Section~\ref{section:Conclusions} concludes the paper.